Abd002/CPP/README.md

 - dealing with **reference parameter**

 ```
-void modify(int &x) {  // x is a reference parameter
+void modify(int &x) {  // x is a reference/alias parameter
     x = 10;  // Modifies the original variable
 }
 ```